jagxman/NFT_Marketplace/README.md

 - Sign in using Metamask
 - Browse NFTs on the marketplace
 - Search NFTs on the marketplace you're interested in.
+- Interactions are done on the Smart Contract.
 - View NFT metadata such as the NFT image, name, and detail.
 - List your own NFTs on the marketplace.
 - See your own NFTs on the marketplace you have minted.